Click here to listen to a reading of this blog:

 A full thyroid panel consists of not only TSH (which is inaccurate when used alone), but also Free T3, Free T4 and thyroid antibodies TpoAb and TgAb.
-Reverse T3 is also hugely beneficial to test but very rarely done.
 It’s worth knowing that if your doctor won’t order a full thyroid panel, you can order them yourself.
 UK thyroid patients can order from here and a worldwide link can be found here.

 In terms of results, you’re looking for optimal levels, as falling within range often isn’t enough.
 I’m just one of thousands of thyroid patients who knows they feel best with optimal results and even when my results fell in range and were declared ‘normal’, I felt awful.
 Please see information and studies relating to optimal thyroid levels here.

 Already on Thyroid Medication?